kabisa/maji/README.md

 Your new Maji app will now be generated at the supplied path.

-### bin/maji

-  Usage: `bin/maji [options] [command]`

-  Commands:

-    new <package_name> <path>   Create a new Maji app run [options] <platform>    Build and run a native app for the specified platform build [options] [platform]  Build a native app for the specified platform test [options]              Run your project tests
-    start [options]             Run the maji dev server and compile changes on the fly

-  Options:

-    -h, --help     output usage information
-    -V, --version  output the version number

 ## Using Maji apps

 ### Starting in the browser